JoggAI-Tech/docs/api-reference/QuickStart/GettingStarted.md

 ![](/images/img_1.png)

 ### Consumption

-The generated video consumption is based on its duration: 1 credit is consumed for every 2 minutes of video.
+The generated video consumption is based on its duration: 1 API credit is consumed for every 2 minutes of video.
+Less than 2 minutes is calculated as 1 API credit.